 Contact Info

-This collaboration is a project of the AAN Foundation, working jointly with the Association for Alternative Newsmedia and The Media Consortium.
-The project manager is AAN Foundation board member and Media Consortium executive director Jo Ellen Green Kaiser.
+This collaboration is a project of the Alternative News Foundation, working jointly with the Association for Alternative Newsmedia and The Media Consortium.
+The project manager is Alternative News Foundation board member and Media Consortium executive director Jo Ellen Green Kaiser.

 Jo Ellen Green Kaiser